zephyrproject-rtos/zephyr/boards/arm/mimxrt1050_evk/doc/index.rst

 The MIMXRT1050 SoC has eight UARTs. ``LPUART1`` is configured for the console, ``LPUART3`` for the Bluetooth Host Controller Interface (BT HCI), and the remaining are not used.

+USB
+===

+The RT1050 SoC has two USB OTG (USBOTG) controllers that supports both device and host functions through its micro USB connectors.
+Only USB device function is supported in Zephyr at the moment.

 Programming and Debugging
 *************************